Glenn Hagan

 Glenn Kassabin Hagan (born June 25, 1955) is an American former basketball player.
 He attended Cardinal Mooney High School in Rochester, New York, and St. Bonaventure University.
 After graduating from St. Bonaventure in 1978, he was an all-star guard for the Rochester Zeniths of the Continental Basketball Association in the early 1980s.
 He won CBA championships with the Zeniths in 1979 and 1981.
 He was a two-time All-CBA First Team selection in 1980 and 1981.

 He played briefly in the NBA with the Detroit Pistons, and in 1982, as an "import" in the Philippine Basketball Association, where he led the Crispa Redmanizers to a runner-up finish to the San Miguel Beermen in the Asian Invitationals.

-He now trains kids all over Rochester and other places teaching them the value of basketball and sharing his stories of game NBA life with them.
+He now uses his prior experience playing professionally to teach basketball to children, especially in the Rochester area.